parport0/parport0.github.io/hiby-r2-doom.md

 * Vol Dn: Black screen with "Insert TF Pls" written, no USB device.

 * Previous Track: Black screen, Ingenic USB device.
-Looking this VID:PID told me that this is a so-called "USB-Boot" mode and it usable with for example an "Ingenic Cloner" program.
+Looking this VID:PID up told me that this is a so-called "USB-Boot" mode and it usable with for example an "Ingenic Cloner" program.
 I have no configuration for the cloner tool, so I left it alone.

     ```
     Bus 001 Device 003: ID a108:1000 Ingenic Semiconductor Co.,Ltd X1000